 - Can your child swallow safely?
 (If there has been any history of aspiration, a speech pathology assessment involving a modified barium swallow study should be conducted before larger amounts and varieties of food or liquid are given)

 - Does your child have the available oral skills to eat the volume of food needed to support nutrition?
-(A speech pathologist and dietitian will help to determine this)
+(A speech pathologist and dietitian will help to decide this)

-- Does your child demonstrate a sense of hunger?
+- Does your child show a sense of hunger?

-Opportunities for oral stimulation and experience should be given to your child before the introduction of oral feeding.
+Opportunities for oral stimulation should be given to your child before the introduction of oral feeding.

 - Offering positive touch experiences to your child’s face and lips e.g. cheek to cheek cuddles.